 "Doug's Bad Trip".
 The episode is actually about Doug and his family going on a road trip, but the title suggests...other things.

-Surprisingly, in Disney's Doug, the word "sex" is said in the Christmas episode [the one where Doug's baby sister was born, not the Wham Episode where Doug's dog is accused of attacking Beebe at the lake while ice-skating]— the ABC episodes had a mini-arc where Doug's dad is trying to give his son the sex talk, only for Doug to tell his dad on the Christmas episode that he already knows about it from school.
+Surprisingly, in Disney's Doug, the word "sex" is said in the Christmas episode [the one where Doug's baby sister was born, not the Wham Episode where Doug's dog is accused of attacking Beebe at the lake while ice-skating]— the first episodes from the Disney series had a mini-arc where Doug's dad is trying to give his son the sex talk, only for Doug to tell his dad on the Christmas episode that he already knows about it from school.
 And in another episode, Guy observes a cartoon with donkeys in it by saying "Hmmm, a bunch of jackasses."

 Some of the last names sound dirty if you really think about it: Bone, Dink, Buttsavitch, etc.